MosheBerman/MBCalendarKit/MIGRATIONGUIDE.md

 Notice that there's only one extra line of code.
 Really easy, but this small change simplifies the framework and adds enough flexibility to justify the change.

+# Customizing Calendar Cell Appearance and Contents
+## Summary
+A brand new API was added, to allow for complete customization of calendar cells.
+Previously, you had to use `UIAppearance` to customize select properties of `CKCalendarCell`.
+While this option is still available to you, you can also provide your own cell classes by adopting the  `CKCustomCellProvider` protocol and setting the calendar view's `customCellProvider` property.

+## Before
+Use `UIAppearance` on the `CKCalendarHeaderView` and `CKCalendarCell` classes to customize calendar appearance.

+## After
+Use `UIAppearance` or `CKCustomCellProviding` to customize cells.
+Customizing the header view still requires `UIAppearance` in 5.0.0.

 # Dropping the Drop Shadow
 ## Summary
 The original iPhone calendar had a nice and heavy drop shadow on it, to give a sense of depth.
 MBCalendarKit versions prior to 5.0.0 included this drop shadow.
 However, as the library moves towards the modern design standards, this is no longer enabled on `CKCalendarView` by default.
 You still do get this behavior on `CKCalendarViewController`, which has taken over the responsibility of displaying the table view.

 ## Before
-`CKCalendarView` included the drop shadow automatically.
+`CKCalendarViewController` and standalone `CKCalendarView` both included the drop shadow automatically.

 ## After
-If you want the same drop shadow on a calendar view, you can add it yourself with this code:
+The drop shadow is only added by `CKCalendarViewController`.If you want the same drop shadow on a calendar view, you can add it yourself with this code:

 (calendarView.layer).shadowColor = [UIColor darkGrayColor].CGColor;